 Lastly, Jesus ascends into heaven and sits at the right hand of God.
 This anabasis is not included in Matthew and it has been suggested with some degree of certainty that the latter resurrection narrative was a much later interpolation in Mark (the original text, confirmed by early gospels available to Jerome and others suggest the text ended at the point in which the women flee from the tomb of Jesus).

 The gospel according to Luke opens with a unique letter to Theophilus, perhaps meaning “lover of God” who may have been Paul’s patron.
 In the letter the author spells out his intentions -to speak orderly about the events of Jesus, not to give an accurate historical account as a justification for belief, but rather simply to present the story and provide interpretation.
 The author claims a “perfect understanding” of all these events (1:3).
-It then proceeds with details of John the Baptist’s birth and rise, followed by Jesus’s story.
+It then proceeds with details of John the Baptist’s birth and rise to prominence, followed by Jesus’s story.

 Luke is also an anonymous book, perhaps the work of latter interpolators, from the stories of Luke, a companion of the apostle Paul.
 At any rate, it is under anonymous authorship, and as evidenced by many varying fragments that have been found, it was revised heavily, particularly in the West in the early centuries.
 No two surviving texts of Luke are alike.
 It is often coupled with Acts as a sequential account of Jesus and his followers.